 For more information on illicit discharges, view the New England Interstate Water Pollution Control Commission’s Illicit Discharge Detection and Elimination Manual (PDF).

-For more information regarding the Phase II Stormwater Management Program, contact Stephen Fogg, Town Engineer at 781-786-5115.
+For more information regarding the Phase II Stormwater Management Program, contact Richard Sweeney, Assistant Town Engineer/Stormwater Engineer at 781-786-5117.